The Automated Package Build

 This cross-compile setup is always used, even on native build.
 Not so much for regression testing, but because the resulting system differs in ABI due to major glibc, gcc updates.

-In stage 1 the selected packages are cross-compiled.
+In stage one and two the selected packages are cross-compiled.
 On native builds just a minimal set of packages for a freestanding system is cross-compiled.

-After the cross stage the system changes - via chroot - into the fresh stage 1 environment and bootstrap (re-compiles) the native tools, to make sure they have not build invariance and work reliable.
+After the cross stages the system changes -via chroot- into the fresh stage 1 environment and bootstrap (re-compiles) the native tools, to make sure they have not build invariance and work reliable.
 This is often also referred to as self-hosting: being able to rebuild itself.

 Stage 3-4 are mostly unused and only exist because the stages where spread over the range a single digit can hold.